ovidiuparvu/ovidiuparvu.github.io/_posts/2025-09-22-screen-recording-gif-on-linux.md

 flatpak install flathub io.github.seadve.Kooha
 ```

-To run Kooha from the command line, you can run the following:
+To run Kooha from the command line, you can use the following:

 ```bash
 flatpak run io.github.seadve.Kooha